What is Starlink?

 Currently, Starlink is offering their “Best Effort” service — a name picked to remind customers that they’re still launching more satellites and occasional outages will occur.
-The service is now available to customers in:
+The service is now available globally.

 With its current pricing, eligible customers can get Starlink internet service for $110 a month.
 There is also a one-time, upfront cost for equipment of $599 plush shipping and taxes.

 The equipment includes a base for the satellite dish, the dish, and an integrated Wi-Fi router.

 That may seem expensive, but it’s actually incredibly competitive compared to traditional satellite providers, and for much faster speeds.